stacks-network/docs/_browser/hello-blockstack.md

 When the user is signed in, Blockstack loads the user data from local storage and displays the profile with the `showProfile()` function.
-When the user has a pending sign in request, the appplication signs the user in and redirects the user back to the home page.
+When the user has a pending sign in request, the application signs the user in and redirects the user back to the home page.

 ### Application manifest